The Site

 Access to the underneath:

-- From the Nottinghamshire side, if you are standing facing the steps, take the track to your left, through the wooden gate, and walk round until you find the underneath.
+• From the Nottinghamshire side, if you are standing facing the ramp, take the track to your left, through the wooden gate, and walk round until you find the underneath.
 Please close the gate behind you.

 Some of the access to the land underneath is owned by our friends and partners, and it is through their generosity that these walking routes are open.
 Please close gates, keep dogs under control, do not light fires or barbeques, and take any rubbish with you.